-My girlfriend and I moved to Kaohsiung in Taiwan after a short stay in the Philippines.
-Just a few days later, we were greeted by Super Typhoon Meranti; the strongest tropical cyclone worldwide in 2016 and the strongest since 2010!
+Just a few days after moving to Kaohsiung, Taiwan.
+I was greeted with Super Typhoon Meranti; the strongest tropical cyclone worldwide in 2016 and the strongest since 2010!

-While it is too dangerous to go outside and rain is going sideways, I thought I might as well write about my experience.
+During a time when it is too dangerous to go outside and the rain is going sideways, I thought I should write about my experience in the hope it will help others.
 So here’s my advice and warnings on how to prepare for a super typhoon:

 1. Avoid Going Outside

 One of the most frequent and dangerous causes of injury can be from rusty signs, tree branches, or worse, falling on unsuspecting people below.

 Because of this, follow the next steps to ensure you are well prepared to stay inside for a few days.
 Also don't forget to remove any rubbish from your home.
 If your bin is full, you don’t want to be stuck with it!

 This is a bad idea.